 This has created a crisis where nearly one in every five Americans were not able to fill a prescription in the past year, and one in ten have reported skipping doses of their medicine or splitting pills to make their prescriptions last a little bit longer.

 Congresswoman Trahan believes in the very basic idea of being able to afford your life-saving medication.
 In her first two years in Congress, she has taken bold action to level the playing field for American patients and provide tremendous benefits to taxpayers at the same time.

 Lower Drug Costs Now Act

 Additionally, the bill adds comprehensive dental, vision, and hearing benefits to Medicare.
-Furthermore, it invests $10 billion in biomedical research at the National Institutes of Health; $10 billion to combat the opioid crisis; and $10 billion for community health centers like those in Lawrence, Lowell, and Haverhill.
+It invests $10 billion in biomedical research at the National Institutes of Health; $10 billion to combat the opioid crisis; and $10 billion for community health centers like those in Lawrence, Lowell, and Haverhill.

 Strengthening Health Care and Lower Prescription Drug Costs Act